wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 !!! info
     This parameter can be set inside the http, server, and location blocks.
     **Default value**: `8k` (8 kilobytes).

+### wallarm_request_memory_limit

+Set a limit for the maximum amount of memory that can be used for processing of a single request.

+If the limit is exceeded, the request processing will be interrupted and a user will get a 500 error.

+The following suffixes can be used in this parameter:
+* `k` or `K` for kilobytes
+* `m` or `M` for megabytes
+* `g` or `G` for gigabytes

+Value of `0` turns the limit off.

+By default, limits are off.

+!!! info
+    This parameter can be set inside the http, server, and/or location blocks.

+### wallarm_stalled_worker_timeout

+Sets the time limit for processing a single request for an NGINX worker in seconds.

+If the time exceeds the limit, data about NGINX workers is written to the `stalled_workers_count` and `stalled_workers` [statistic](configure-statistics-service.md##working-with-the-statistics-service) parameters.

+!!! info
+    This parameter can be set inside the http, server, and location blocks.

+    **Default value**: `5` (five seconds)

 ### wallarm_tarantool_upstream